taras-git/flutter_fake_airlines/README.md

 # flutterfakeairlines

-A new Flutter application.
+A Fake Airlines Flutter application.

 ## Getting Started

-This project is using a fake api calls from [instantwebtools](https://www.instantwebtools.net/fake-rest-api)
+This project is using fake api calls from [instantwebtools](https://www.instantwebtools.net/fake-rest-api)

+Screen consists of passengers list (downloaded by chunks of 10 while scrolled till the end), and a text field, which takes an integer number of the page, which need to be downloaded.
+List items can be expanded showing an additional information (airline logo and country).

-Example of a GET call:
+Example of a GET call (with page number(0) and response limit(10) ):

 ```
 https://api.instantwebtools.net/v1/passenger?page=0&size=10